hmtl6/hmtl6.github.io/_posts/2015-05-20-loosers-assemble.md

 ---

 ## Directions
-BBC R&D IRFS is in a large building called One Euston Square just in front of Euston station (on the right as you come out, opposite Pret).
-It's one of the big tower blocks directly outside the front of Euston station and there's an All Bar One on the ground floor.
+BBC R&D IRFS is on the 5th floor of a large building called One Euston Square just in front of Euston station (on the right as you come out, opposite Pret).
+It's one of the big tower blocks directly outside the front of the station and there's an All Bar One on the ground floor.

 There'll be a list of names down at reception and Henry will be downstairs to shepherd people in from 1830ish.